Elehiggle/Claude3MattermostChatbot/README.md

 python3.8 -m pip install anthropic mattermostdriver ssl certifi beautifulsoup4 pillow httpx
 ```

-3. Update the following variables in the script with your own values:
+3. Set the following environment variables with your own values:

-- `api_key`: Your Anthropic API key
+- `ANTHROPIC_API_KEY`: Your Anthropic API key
+- `ANTHROPIC_MODEL`: The Anthropic model to use.
+Default: "claude-3-opus-20240229"
-- `mattermost_url`: The URL of your Mattermost server
+- `MATTERMOST_URL`: The URL of your Mattermost server
-- `personal_access_token`: The personal access token with relevant permissions from a dedicated Mattermost user account created specifically for the chatbot.
+- `MATTERMOST_TOKEN`: The personal access token with relevant permissions from a dedicated Mattermost user account created specifically for the chatbot.
 Note that `mattermostdriver` does not support bot tokens.

-Alternatively, you can use the login/password combination for the dedicated Mattermost user account if you prefer, you would have to edit the call to the MattermostDriver for that.
+- `MATTERMOST_USERNAME`: The username of the dedicated Mattermost user account for the chatbot (if using username/password login)
+- `MATTERMOST_PASSWORD`: The password of the dedicated Mattermost user account for the chatbot (if using username/password login)
+- `MATTERMOST_MFA_TOKEN`: The MFA token of the dedicated Mattermost user account for the chatbot (if using MFA)
+- `MATTERMOST_IGNORE_SENDER_ID`: The user ID of a user to ignore (optional, useful if you have multiple chatbots to prevent endless loops)
+- `MAX_RESPONSE_SIZE_MB`: The maximum size of the website content to extract (in megabytes).
+Default: "100"
+- `MAX_TOKENS`: The maximum number of tokens to generate in the response.
+Default: "4096" (max)
+- `TEMPERATURE`: The temperature value for controlling the randomness of the generated responses (0.0 = analytical, 1.0 = fully random).
+Default: "0.15"

 ## Usage